E-Fourie/IGV_Snapshot_Tool/README.md

 # IGV Snapshot Tool

-Tool to automatically create snapshot alignment .png files using IGV in a headless envrionment for a server
+Tool to automatically create snapshot alignment .png files using IGV in a headless environment for a server

 Requires: